Rocanrola/zetam/README.md

 Components
 ----------
-Components are loaded using an HTML tag inside any page template with the **data-component** attribute.
+Components are loaded using an HTML tag inside any template with the **data-component** attribute.

 ```html
 <!-- projectDir/pages/myFirstPage/template.html -->